-This tree had a measured height of 50 feet (see purple arrow).
-The proposed goal is to achieve a 25% (12.5 feet) crown reduction through a multi-year pruning plan (up to five years) leaving the tree with a height of approximately 38 feet (see red dotted line and arrow) after the final pruning dose.
+This tree had a measured height of 56 feet (see purple arrow).
+The proposed goal is to achieve an approximate 14 foot crown reduction through a multi-year pruning plan (2016-2020) leaving the tree with a height of approximately 42 feet (see red dotted line and arrow) after the final pruning dose.